markjprice/cs10dotnet6/errata.md

 I wrote, "Iteration statements repeat a block of statements either while a condition is true or for each item in a collection."

-This covers `while` and `foreach` but does not cover the `for` statement.
-A more inclusive sentence would be, "Iteration statements repeat a block of statements while a condition is `true`, while the conditional part of a `for` statement is `true`, or for each item in a collection."
+Some readers do not realize that the `for` statement does not iterate a specific number of times; it uses a while condition.
+But to make that clearer, a more inclusive sentence would be, "Iteration statements repeat a block of statements while a condition is `true`, or while the conditional part of a `for` statement is `true`, or for each item in a collection."

 ## Page 137 - Calculating factorials with recursion